MajidAbdelilah/getting_pissed_on_simulator/ReadMe.md

 ## Acknowledgments

 - Thanks to Allah for everything.
-- after that Thanks to my parents and friends at 1337 for their support
+- after that Thanks to my parents and my friends at 1337 for their support
 - and Special thanks to Zakaria Yamli for the creative project name 😂

 ## License